tuliomolina/graphql-recipes-api/README.md

   password: String!
 }

-# Input to uniquely find an object by either name or id.
-Only one of the fields
+# Type for identifying an object by either name or id.
+Only one of the
-# is accepted.
+# fields is accepted.
 input NameOrIdInput {
   id: Int
   name: String